User-Generated Content (UGC)

 All of this may sound awesome for business growth, however like everything it comes with a few caveats!
 Because people have become so accustomed to social media and that devious refresh button, businesses are expected to provide audiences with fresh and entertaining content on the fly!
-This puts huge pressures on marketers and business alike, as creating crafty content is not only time consuming, but can be expensive and difficult to produce!
+This puts huge pressure on marketers and businesses alike, as creating crafty content is not only time-consuming but can be expensive and difficult to produce!

 So how does your average small business owner get around this issue?
 How does a jaded marketing department push out cool new ads and social media posts when they are having a dry or busy week?
 Well, you go back to the source of your problem, your demanding audience and ask them to produce content for you!
 SAY WHAT?
 Wait, how does that make any sense?
 You ask your viewers for content?
 Yes, you read that correctly!

 Crowdsourcing is hot at the moment!
 It also comes in many forms.
 Ever heard of Kickstarter?
 That cool mobile app anyone can use to fund a business venture through crowdsourced investments.
 Or that genius college bro that crowdsourced money at a football game by holding up a poster asking people to Venmo him beer money?
 Funny, right?
 Well this guy got over 3000 people to Venmo him cold hard beer cash!
 Sometimes all you have to do is simply ask and you shall receive!
 With social media, this can be an easy and effective task if done properly.